Accretion tori around rotating neutron stars I: Structure, shape and size: Solutions for astrophysically relevant spacetime parameters

 \subsection{Impact of spacetime parameters on the shape of tori}

-We demonstrate how the Keplerian value of the specific angular momentum behaves with respect to the spacetime parameters in the right panel of Figure~\ref{figure:torus_ratio}.
-We also compare the Keplerian angular momentum with the angular momentum of the fluid (which is constant across the torus), and indicate the corresponding radial extension of the torus for a single (chosen) reference value of the specific angular momentum, $l_0$, and $j=0$.

-In general, the shape of the torus at a given radius $r_0$ depends on the spacetime parameters and on the value of the specific angular momentum.
-In Figure~\ref{figure:jq} we show how the radial extension of the tori depends on the location of the torus centre for fixed values of $j$ and $q/j^2$.
-We can see that, similarly to the case of the geodesic epicyclic frequency ratio, the behaviour corresponding to the moderate angular momentum along with the highest quadrupole moment considered, $j=0.3$ and $q=10j^2$, is rather similar to the non-rotating case.
+In the right panel of Fig.~\ref{figure:torus_ratio}, we demonstrate the behaviour of the Keplerian angular momentum for chosen specific spacetime parameters and compare it with the constant angular moment of the fluid (which is constant across the torus), and indicate the corresponding radial extension of the torus.
+In Fig.~\ref{figure:jq}, we show how the radial extension of the tori depends on the location of the torus centre for fixed values of $j$ and $q/j^2$.
+We can see that the influence of NS rotation is greater for small values of $q/j^2$ (left panel) and that, similarly to the case of the geodesic epicyclic frequency ratio, the behaviour corresponding to the moderate angular momentum along with the highest quadrupole moment considered, $j=0.3$ and $q=10j^2$, is rather similar to the non-rotating case (right panel).

-In Figure~\ref{figure:eltoryR}, we present examples of the meridional cross-sections of the tori for several values of $j$ and $q/j^2$ in the case of fixed torus centre position, $r_0$.
+In Fig.~\ref{figure:eltoryR}, we present examples of the meridional cross-sections of the tori for several values of $j$ and $q/j^2$ in the case of fixed torus centre position, $r_0$.
 While the left panel shows several examples of various cross-sections, special attention is given to the cusp tori cases within the right panel.

-We can see that, similar to the situation of slender tori determined by the ratio of the geodesic epicyclic frequencies depicted in the left panel of Figure~\ref{figure:torus_ratio}, the combined effect of the NS's angular momentum and quadrupole moment on the non-slender torus shape does not imply any qualitative differences.
-Consequently, the cusp tori corresponding to a moderate angular momentum ($j=0.3$) and a high quadrupole moment($q=10j^2$), are rather similar to the case of a non-rotating star.
+We can see that, similar to the situation of slender tori determined by the ratio of the geodesic epicyclic frequencies depicted in the left panel of Fig.~\ref{figure:torus_ratio}, the combined effect of the NS's angular momentum and quadrupole moment on the non-slender torus shape does not imply any qualitative differences.
+Furthermore, the cusp tori corresponding to a moderate angular momentum ($j=0.3$) and a high quadrupole moment($q=10j^2$) are rather similar to the case of a non-rotating star.
 Indeed, the differences between the size of the cusp torus implied for $j=0$ (black curve) and that for $j=0.3,$ and $q=10j^2$ (green curve) are minimal.